DiederikvandenB/apollo-link-sentry/README.md

     /**
      * Include context keys as extra data in the breadcrumb.
 Accepts dot notation.
      * The data is stringified and formatted.
 Can be used to include headers for instance.
-     * Note that this option is not yet implemented.
      */
     includeContextKeys: [],
   },